wilkersoh/dayfruit/README.md

 -  它的database裡面 沒有 token 這個key 但是又在 client side 要求 要 return token
 4. Cannot query field \"token\" on type \"User\"."
 -  mutation return data name "token" but, it already chanage to accessToken
+5. Expected Iterable, but did not find one for field (in playground)
+-  the return data from database is not array type
+6. Didn't Update UI after mutation writeQuery (cached updated but ui not)
+- it must included all data attribute it needed, like _id, createdAt, etg

 # Flow Transition Animation SignInRegister Form
 1. SignIn Button Bg, moving right and overflow hidden